 The founding day of the city is celebrated with parades, dancing, beauty pageants, climbing competitions on El Misti and other energetic events peppered through the fort-night leading up to August 14.
 The fireworks show in the Plaza de Armas on the evening of August 14 is definitely worth catching.

-Going to Arequipa and missing out on the Colca Canyon is like going to Cuzco and neglecting to visit Machu Picchu.
+Going to Arequipa and missing out on the Canon del Colca is like going to Cusco and neglecting to visit Machu Picchu.
 For those with more time there’s a whole load of other excursions that merit attention, including climbing the city's guardian volcano El Misti, rafting in the Majes canyon, visiting the petroglyphs at Toro Muerto, exploring El Valle de los Volcanes and trekking down into the world's deepest canyon at Cotahuasi.
 Most of these places can be visited by a combination of public bus and hiking.
 Alter-natively, friends can split the cost of hiring a taxi or 4WD vehicle and driver; a two-day trip will set you back more than US$150.

 Reserva Nacional Salinas y Aguada Blanca